 There is an abundance of enthusiasm these days for ketogenic (high fat and protein) and paleolithic (primitive diet high in meat and vegetables).
 While these diets can be temporarily useful in quick weight loss, long term adherence to these imbalanced diets has never been studied.
+Are you eating the right type of carbohydrates.
 Recent findings published in Lancet show that very low carb diets shorten lifespan.
 There seems to be a U shaped curve for survival.
 Very high and very low carb diets are harmful.
 The “sweet spot” is about 50% of calories from whole carb foods.

 There are two types of carbohydrates: simple and complex.
 Within each of those categories there are two categories, either refined or whole food.
 Many people are not sure if they are eating the right type of carbs.
 Simple carbohydrates are the sugars that are sweet to the taste buds.
 Complex carbohydrates are the starches.
 Within these two categories there are both refined and naturally occurring versions.

 Until the 1960s, many nutritionists were teaching that refined carbohydrates were equal to the nutritive value of natural carbohydrates.
 That idea has since been proven wrong.
 When whole wheat is refined to enriched white flour, about twenty-four nutrients are lost with only four being added back.
 This staple of Western civilization thus is robbed of many valuable nutrients including magnesium, vitamin E, and chromium.
 A lifetime of consuming these nutritionally depleted refined carbohydrates may be responsible for considerable disease in Western society.
 Find out if you are deficient in magnesium.

 Under the auspices of the Senate Select Subcommittee on Nutrition and Human Needs, a gathering of prestigious scientists recommended that we lower our intake of refined carbohydrates and increase our intake of complex and naturally occurring carbohydrates.